MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/achievements-2017/simplified-achievements.md

 2. I want to add unlocked achievements (and Gamerscore) for a test user.

-With the Simplified Achievements system, we are building APIs that will support both of these scenarios and will allow game developers to more easily test their title’s achievements within their dev sandboxes.
+With the Achievements 2017 system, we are building APIs that will support both of these scenarios and will allow game developers to more easily test their title’s achievements within their dev sandboxes.

 *More info coming soon!*

 ## Frequently Asked Questions

-### <span id="_Why_are_Challenges" class="anchor"></span>Can I ship my title using the Simplified Achievements system before the Mandatory date?
+### <span id="_Why_are_Challenges" class="anchor"></span>Can I ship my title using the Achievements 2017 system before the Mandatory date?

 Absolutely!
-Beginning on the First Approved date, all new titles are welcomed and encouraged to make use of the Simplified Achievements system in lieu of the Cloud-Powered Achievements system.
+Beginning on the First Approved date, all new titles are welcomed and encouraged to make use of the Achievements 2017 system in lieu of the Cloud-Powered Achievements system.

-### Why are Challenges not supported in the Simplified Achievements system?
+### Why are Challenges not supported in the Achievements 2017 system?

 Usage data across Xbox games has shown that the current implementation and presentation of challenges does not fulfill a need for most game developers.
 We will continue gathering developer input and feedback in this space and endeavor to deliver future features that are more on point with developer needs.
 The newly released Xbox Arena is an example of a feature that introduces new competitive capabilities for Xbox games a new, but similar, direction.

-### Can I still add new achievements every calendar quarter if my title is using the Simplified Achievements system?
+### Can I still add new achievements every calendar quarter if my title is using the Achievements 2017 system?

 Yes.
 The Achievements policy is unchanged.

-### <span id="_Why_can’t_existing" class="anchor"></span>Why can’t existing titles “migrate” onto the new Simplified Achievements system?
+### <span id="_Why_can’t_existing" class="anchor"></span>Why can’t existing titles “migrate” onto the new Achievements 2017 system?

-For the vast majority of existing titles, a ‘migration’ to the Simplified Achievements system would not be limited to simply updating their service configurations and swapping out event writes for achievement unlock calls – although these changes alone would be very costly and would carry significant risk of error and unintended behavior that could result in the achievements being irreparably broken.
+For the vast majority of existing titles, a ‘migration’ to the Achievements 2017 system would not be limited to simply updating their service configurations and swapping out event writes for achievement unlock calls – although these changes alone would be very costly and would carry significant risk of error and unintended behavior that could result in the achievements being irreparably broken.
 Rather, most existing titles also have users with existing data.
 Attempting to convert a live game that is already using the Cloud-Powered Achievements system would not only be a very costly effort, for both the developer and Xbox, but would significantly jeopardize existing users’ profiles and/or game experiences.

-### If my title was released using the Cloud-Powered Achievements system, can any future DLC for the title switch to Simplified Achievements?
+### If my title was released using the Cloud-Powered Achievements system, can any future DLC for the title switch to Achievements 2017?

 All achievements for a title must use the same Achievements system.
 Whichever Achievements system is used by the base game’s achievements is the system that must be used for all future achievements for the title.

-### While testing achievements in my dev sandbox, can I mix-and-match between using the Simplified Achievements system and the Cloud-Powered Achievements system?
+### While testing achievements in my dev sandbox, can I mix-and-match between using the Achievements 2017 system and the Cloud-Powered Achievements system?

 No. All achievements for a title must use the same Achievements system.

 ### If I want to try out each Achievements system after the First Approved date, can I use different Achievements systems between different dev sandboxes?

 The Achievements system used by your title is set at the product level.
 If your title’s service configuration has not been published to RETAIL, you can try out each Achievements system in your dev sandboxes.
-For more information, see [Enable Simplified Achievements (XDP)](#_Enable_Simplified_Achievements).
+For more information, see [Enable Achievements 2017 (XDP)](#_Enable_Simplified_Achievements).
 Note that changing your Achievements system will cause the deletion of all of your title’s configured & published achievements in all sandboxes.

-### Does Simplified Achievements also include offline unlocks?
+### Does Achievements 2017 also include offline unlocks?

 If the title unlocks an achievement whiel the device is offline, the UpdateAchievement API will automatically queue the offline unlock requests and will auto-sync to Xbox Live when the device has reestablished network connectivity, similar to the current Cloud-Powered Achievements system’s offline experience.
 Achievements unlocks will not occur while the user is offline.

 ### I see a new “AchievementUpdate” event in XDP.
-If my title uses that event, does that mean it has simplified achievements?
+If my title uses that event, does that mean it has Achievements 2017?

 The *AchievementUpdate* base event is required by Xbox Live for backend purposes.
 You can safely ignore it.
 If your title configures an event using this base event type, those event writes will be ignored by Xbox Live.
 Titles that are built on the Cloud-Powered Achievements system should continue to configure their events by using the other base event types.
-Titles that are built on the Simplified Achievements system need not configure *any* events for achievement purposes.
+Titles that are built on the Achievements 2017 system need not configure *any* events for achievement purposes.

-### How do I disable Simplified Achievements for my title?
+### How do I disable Achievements 2017 for my title?

-If your title is set to use the Simplified Achievements system and you wish to use the Cloud-Powered Achievements system instead, follow the [Enable Simplified Achievements (XDP)](#_Enable_Simplified_Achievements) instructions *except* set the **Achievements configuration system** toggle to *Achievements 2013.*
+If your title is set to use the Achievements 2017 system and you wish to use the Cloud-Powered Achievements system instead, follow the [Enable Achievements 2017 (XDP)](#_Enable_Simplified_Achievements) instructions *except* set the **Achievements configuration system** toggle to *Achievements 2013.*

-If your title is created after the Mandatory date, you cannot disable the Simplified Achievements system for your title.
+If your title is created after the Mandatory date, you cannot disable the Achievements 2017 system for your title.